 What level of UV index is safe?

 A UV index of 0 to 2 is generally considered safe for most people.
 At this low level, you can safely enjoy being outside with minimal risk of sunburn.
-However, if you have very sensitive skin, wearing SPF and sunglasses is still recommended.

 Is 12 a high UV index?